nodejitsu/handbook/chapters/jitsu.md

 4. Stops the application (if necessary)
 5. Starts the application

-### jitsu create (jitsu apps create)

-`jitsu create` will create a new application.
-This entails generating a package.json for your app, for the purposes of deployment.

 ### jitsu list (jitsu apps list)

 `jitsu list` lists your applications, as well as their respective states,